Zahari Sirakov: International career

-Sirakov made his debut for Bulgaria against Poland on 6 September 1998, but received his second cap in 2007 during UEFA Euro 2008 qualifying.
+After first receiving a call-up for a friendly match against Morocco prior to the 1998 World Cup, but withdrawing due to an injury, Sirakov made his debut for Bulgaria against Poland on 6 September 1998.
+However, he received his second cap in 2007 during UEFA Euro 2008 qualifying.
 In August 2010, he earned a recall to the national side due to an injury suffered by Georgi Sarmov and on 11 August 2010, he came on as a substitute in the 0–1 away loss in a friendly match against Russia.